pgpkg/pgpkg/docs/pages/manual.md

 A `pgpkg` package will typically contain a *cache directory*; this cache is stored in a subdirectory called `.pgpkg` in the top-level package directory.

-If a package depends on one or more other packages, those packages must exist in the cache.
+If a package depends on one or more other packages, those packages *must* exist in the cache.
 In this way, a package is generally self-contained.
 Packages in the cache are stored in a directory tree based on the package path.

 You can add packages to the cache using `pgpkg import`, which will also add the specified package as a dependency to your project.

-ZIP files created by `pgpkg export` will include a `.pgpkg` directory, thereby making ZIP files self-contained.
+ZIP files created by `pgpkg export` will include a `.pgpkg` directory containing dependencies, thereby making ZIP files self-contained.

 > Note that files in `.pgpkg` should be included in source code control.